-Next time you’re looking for a caffeine boost, head to Leeds’ best independent coffee shops.
+Next time you’re looking for a caffeine boost, head to one of the best independent coffee shops in Leeds.

-There’s no shortage of coffee shops in Leeds – in fact, it is chock full of them.
+There’s no shortage of wonderful coffee shops in Leeds – in fact, it’s chock full of them.
 But which should you choose for your morning brew and what makes them stand out?
 We’ve rounded up the best independent coffee shops in the city to help you get your day off to a delicious start.

 Mrs Atha’s is one of the most popular places to grab a coffee, so popular, in fact, that you might have to wait for a table – but it’s worth it.
 Their coffee is provided by their sister brand, Maude Coffee, who ethically source their beans from farms around the world, then roast them at their home on Railway Street.
 They have different roasts for espresso, filter and brewed coffee, and they often have guest brews from the likes of Roundhill in Bath and Dark Woods in Huddersfield.
 Their baristas are all extensively trained, so you know you’re in safe hands here, and the shop itself is a vintage chic haven.

 Mrs Atha’s Central Road, Leeds, West Yorkshire, LS1 6DE.

 If you don’t mind going a little out of your way to find a great Leeds coffee shop, you should hunt out Cafe 164, in their little nook on the ground floor of Munro House.
 Expect all kinds of sandwiches, salads and cakes, which are the ideal accompaniment to their mighty fine coffee.
-They use a range of local and national independent suppliers, from Leeds’ North Star and Maude to Casa Espresso in Bradford and Bruce and Luke’s in Cumbria.
-While you sip your coffee, you can even take in the artwork on display at The Gallery at Munro House which is inside the cafe itself.
+Their house blend has been made to complement the food but they also use a range of local and national independent suppliers, from Leeds’ North Star and Maude to Casa Espresso in Bradford and Bruce and Luke’s in Cumbria.
+While you sip your coffee, you can even take in the artwork on display at The Gallery at 164 which is inside the cafe itself.

 Cafe 164, Munro House, Duke Street, Leeds, West Yorkshire, LS9 8AG.